realworldocaml/book/en/08-imperative-programming.md

                   }
 ```

+Next, we'll define the function for choosing a hash-bucket based on
-This next piece of code uses the function `Hashtbl.hash` to compute a
+the key.
+We do this using `Hashtbl.hash` to compute a hash value for
-hash value for a key.
-This function is a polymorphic hash function
+a key.  `Hashtbl.hash` is a special polymorphic function (meaning it
-provided by the OCaml runtime, which works for almost any value in
+can take an input of any type) provided by the OCaml runtime that can
+compute a hash for almost any OCaml value.
+(While it can be applied
+to any type as far as the type-system is concerned, it won't always
+succeed.  `Hashtbl.hash` will throw an exception if given a value it
-OCaml, excluding functions and values from C libraries that live
+can't handle, like a function or a value from a C libraries that lives
-outside the heap.
+outside the OCaml heap.)

-Also, we have the creation function which allocates the initial array,
+There's also code for `create`, which creates an empty dictionary,
-and the function `length` which simply reads the length from the
+`length`, which grabs the length from the corresponding record field,
-corresponding record field.
+and `find`, which looks for a matching key in the table using
+`List.find_map` on the corresponding bucket.
+In `find`, you'll notice
+that we make use of the `array.(index)` syntax for looking up a value
+in an array.

 ```ocaml
 let num_buckets = 17